 There is little local employment within Efrat and the greater Gush Etzion area.
 Most residents work in the greater Jerusalem area or have home-based businesses.

 Education / Youth

 Efrat has much to offer in the way of formal educational programs.
-There are 18 Ganim, including two that are designed for children with special needs.
+There are 22 Ganim, including five that are designed for children with special needs.
 The two elementary schools located in Efrat are Aseh Chayil and Orot Etzion.
 There is no secular education option for children in the community.
 There are several options for high schools both in Efrat and Gush Etzion; please see the Nefesh B'Nefesh school database for a listing.
-A significant number of high school students choose to learn in Jerusalem and a smaller percent are in the Beit Shemesh area.
+A small number of high school students choose to learn in Jerusalem and an even smaller percent are in the Beit Shemesh area.

 One of Efrat's unique institutions is its Women's Beit Midrash, which is operated in conjunction with the women of Gush Etzion.
 The Women's Beit Midrash offers a wide array of classes at various levels, taught by some of the most respected Torah teachers in the area.
 There is a Hesder Yeshiva in Efrat as well as the English speaking Yeshivat Hamivtar.